 Deutsche Telekom AG acts as the data controller.
-If you have any queries, please contact our Customer Services department or the Group Data Privacy Officer, Dr. Claus D. Ulmer, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany email@example.com.
+If you have any queries, please contact our Customer Services department or the Global Data Privacy Officer, Dr. Claus D. Ulmer, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany, firstname.lastname@example.org.

 You have the right

-a) To request information on the categories of personal data concerned, the purpose of the processing, any recipients of the data, the envisaged storage period (Art.
+a) To request information on the categories of personal data concerned, the purposes of the processing, any recipients of the data, and the envisaged storage period (Art.
 15 GDPR);

-b) To request incorrect or incomplete data is rectified or supplemented (Art.
-16 GDPR);
+b) To request that incorrect or incomplete data be rectified or supplemented (Article 16 GDPR);

 c) To withdraw consent at any time with effect for the future (Art.
 7 (3) GDPR);